 The report also established what types of literature work, why they work and how they work in the specific context of depressive illness.

 This pioneering research seeks to demonstrate how challenging literature can ‘shift mental pathways’.
 The most recent findings of monitored brain activity in volunteers reading works by Shakespeare, Wordsworth and Eliot produced significant electrical activity in the areas of the brain connected to language, memory and emotion, compared to ‘straightforward’ translations of the text which produced less.
 This makes it possible to suggest that great literature may have real therapeutic value.
-Read an article about this work in The Daily Telegraph
+Read about 'Shakespeared Brain' here.

 A collaboration between University of Liverpool, Exeter and Glamorgan in partnership with The Reader and the Young Foundation (funded by the AHRC), the study will offer analytical studies of flagship community arts practices, including shared reading, resulting in a special issue of the Journal of Arts and Communities in 2013.